istv314/testrepo/README.md

 # testrepo
 Repo for testing github.
-A Repository szó gyüjtményt, múzeumot is jelent.
+(A Repository szó gyűjtményt, múzeumot is jelent.)